tingfengx/latex-quickboot-template/README.md

     Check [this](https://www.latex-project.org/get/) out for some possible online editors.
 Online tools usually have builtin compile tools so there is nothing else to do.

 ## Compile into pdf
 I recommend using ```latexmk``` that should come with MacTeX and could be installed on other distros.
-Check [this](https://mg.readthedocs.io/latexmk.html) out if your machine have not already installed latexmk.
+Check [this](https://mg.readthedocs.io/latexmk.html) out if latexmk is not already installed on your machine.

 ### Rational and drawbacks of using ```latexmk```
 The author discussed this [here](https://tex.stackexchange.com/questions/248530/how-sensible-is-it-to-use-latexmk).